SusanFair/Election_Analysis/README.md

 In performing this Election Audit we provided clear and detailed results of this US Congressional precinct election.
 See the Election-Audit Results above.
 In addition we were able to provide a proven tool for performing similar audits on a number of elections and election types.

 ### PyPoll Re-Use and Flexability
 The code as currently written has a good amount of flexibility due to common naming conventions.
-No specific references to the Colorad precint or state or candidate is referenced.
-Generic names for files were used e.g.: election_results.csv, election_data, candidate_name, etc.  This code would therefore be usable in other congressional districts, senatorial districts and local elections.
+No specific references to the Colorado precint or state or candidate is referenced.
+Generic names for files and variables were used e.g.: election_results.csv, election_data, candidate_name, etc.  This code would therefore be usable in other congressional districts, senatorial districts and local elections.

 ### Modification to expand usability
 The current code is design to read a .csv file.
 Election results however often come in different formats.
 Based on the research provided there are 3 typical types of input received:
 * mail-in ballots
   * hand counted, entered into a csv file
 * punch cards
-  * Collect and fed into a machine that tabulates vote total
+  * Collected and fed into a machine that tabulates vote totals
-  * Note:  The code would have to be modified to accept not only a list of votes but factor in these already totaled votes as well.
+  * **Possible modification**:  The code would have to be modified to accept not only a list of votes but factor in these already totaled votes as well.
 * direct recording electronic (DRE)  counting machines
   * sent to the central office and read by a computer
-  * Note:  the computer output file in this case may be a csv or a different file type.
-The code would have to be modified to look for and additonal file and consider the data contained in it when performing county and candidate total.
+  * **Possible modification**:  the computer output file in this case may be a csv or a different file type.
+The code would have to be modified to look for and additonal file/type and consider the data contained in it when performing county and candidate totals.